"Fun with a purpose"

 A recognition bestowed on an individual who has earned the Eagle Scout Award and who has either performed distinguished service at the local, state, or regional level, or who is known nationally, but has not yet met the 25-year tenure as an Eagle Scout required for the Distinguished Eagle Scout Award.

 Scouts overseas are serviced by the Far East, Transatlantic, and National Capital Area Councils.

 Abbreviation for Programs of Religious Activities With Youth.
-An organization outside the BSA that administers religious emblems for youth- serving organizations, including the BSA, Girl Scouts, and Camp Fire.
+An organization outside the BSA that administers religious emblems for youth- serving organizations.
 Note the periods in the abbreviation.

 Pan American jamboree

 The treatment of this term varies by actual jamboree year; for instance, no hyphen for the 1994 Pan American Jamboree.

 means all participating organizations, as on file with Learning for Life.
 The term shall include the participating organization, its board of directors and/or trustees, its officers and employees, in their official and individual capacity.

 Western high adventure happens here for older Scouts and Venturers in almost 140,000 acres of rugged northern New Mexico.
 The ranch also has a center for volunteer and professional training.
 The address is 17 Deer Run Road, Cimarron, NM 87714.
 (Cimarron is pronounced sim-a-ROAN.)

 Former and current summer and permanent staff members of Philmont Scout Ranch, and of the Philmont Training Center, Cimarron, New Mexico, are eligible for membership.
 Some association objectives are to promote wilderness camping and other ranch programs, suggest new programs in ranch management, and offer time and talent to local councils for promoting the ranch.